 Holford went on to list a host of similar deceivers in that generation, some who literally called themselves “the Christ” or “Messiah,” and others who promised to take on His expected role in delivering the Jews from Roman bondage and bringing a physical, earthly kingdom to Jerusalem.
 This was a popular expectation, and one that Jesus didn’t live up to, so it was easily used to sway people their way.

-Regarding the Roman Empire in the decades following Jesus’ ascension, the Roman historian Tacitus had this to say,
+Regarding conflicts within the Roman Empire in the decades following Jesus’ ascension, the Roman historian Tacitus had this to say,

 “The history on which I am entering is that of a period rich in disasters, terrible with battles, torn by civil struggles, horrible even in peace.
 Four emperors fell by the sword; there were three civil wars, more foreign wars, and often both at the same time” (The Histories, 1:2).